1914 Iowa State Highway Commission (IHC) county maps

 , October, 1975, 4-5.

 Huebinger's atlas collection

-Officially endorsed by the American Automobile Association, the Huebinger’s Automobile and Good Road Atlas of Iowa was published by the Iowa Publishing Company in 1912.
+Officially endorsed by the American Automobile Association, the Huebinger’s Automobile and Good Road Atlas of Iowa was published by the Iowa Publishing Co. in 1912.
 The company was originally located in Davenport under President Melchoir Huebinger.
 It later moved to Des Moines under the patronage of one of Des Moines most influential and wealthiest citizens, Frederick M. Hubbell.

 With the assistance of many Iowa Highway Commission officials, the atlas proved to be one of the most important documents available to anyone at the time interested in traversing the thousands of miles of Iowa roadways.